sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 - *cartesian_point:* a cartesian point eg {"position": {"x": pose.x, "y": pose.y, "z": pose.z}, "orientation": {"x":
   orientation.x, "y": orientation.y, "z": orientation.z, "w": orientation.w}}

-<member> Return </member> True if everything is ok
+<member> Return </member> True if everything is OK

 <method> delete_db(identifiant) </method>

-This method delete a cartesian point in the ros parameters server (on the name "cartesianPoints").
+This method deletes a cartesian point in the ros parameters server (on the name "cartesianPoints").
 This method is called when a DELETE request is made on point/delete

 <member>Parameters </member>